Kurniaharun/veo3gen/DEPLOYMENT.md

 npm install
 ```

-### 2. Set Environment Variables
+### 2. Set Environment Variables (Optional)
-Set your Gemini API key in Heroku:
+The API key is already configured in the code.
+If you want to use a different key, set it in Heroku:
 ```bash
 heroku config:set GEMINI_API_KEY=your_actual_api_key_here
 ```